skip navigation

 Educational Projects

-During the summer of 2008, the University of Washington is hosting 10 deaf and hard of hearing students who are graduating from high school and/or entering their first or second year of college.
-Students will take introductory computer programming classes and a university-level animation class resulting in their own animated short.
-During the academy, we will also evaluation and improve our classroom technology.
+Each summer, University of Washington hosts 10 deaf and hard of hearing students who are graduating from high school and/or entering their first or second year of college.
+Students take introductory computer programming classes and a university-level animation class resulting in their own animated short.
+The academy has been running since 2007 and will continue on through 2010.

 Workshops